 The way I introduced this element into our farmhouse was through a lot of satin brass fixtures and objects.
 While I’m not a fan of shiny brass, I freaking LOVE LOVE LOVE satin brass.
 It gives that infusion of glamorous gold without looking like those old shiny brass shower enclosures that are so dated (you know the ones …).
 I’d say 99% of our light fixtures are satin brass (sourced mainly from Schoolhouse Electric, West Elm and Target), the remainder being chrome and black.

 I also made sure to add little satin brass objects throughout the house as well.
 I took off the knobs that came with our bathroom vanities and swapped them with satin brass knobs.
 I also used satin brass pulls on our kitchen cabinets to add that glam factor as well as some much-needed warmth against the inky blue cabinets.
 I think the pulls are my favorite design element in that room and they make me grin like an idiot every time I look at them.

-Well, guys.
-That wraps up my loooooong-ass “My Design Style Defined.
+Well – that wraps up my super looooong “My Design Style Defined.
 Well, Sort Of …” design series.
-I hope you enjoyed reading about all the design styles I love and I how I incorporated little bits and pieces throughout our home for a fresh, modern farmhouse feel.
+I hope you enjoyed reading about all the design styles I love and how I incorporated little bits and pieces throughout our home for a fresh, modern farmhouse feel.

 If you enjoyed reading this article, please subscribe to Sanctuary’s weekly newsletter so you never miss another post.
 The signup box is conveniently located below.

 Thank you so much for following my blog and for letting me help make your life + home a little more beautiful, simple, and serene!
 XOXO ❤︎